 Room Temperature Storage

 For most medicines that should be stored at room temperature, this is generally understood to be not above 25 degrees Celsius.
-With temperatures soaring, care organisations are struggling to keep room temperatures down.
+With temperatures soaring, organisations may be wondering how to keep room temperatures down.

 What Should You Do?